-For our students who request testing for sexually transmitted infections (STIs).
+This is for our students who request testing for sexually transmitted infections (STIs).
 Talk with your provider about which tests are right for you.
-Most testing can be done with just a urine sample, so be sure not to go to the bathroom at least 2 hours before your appointment time.
+Most testing can be done with just a urine sample, so be sure not to go to the bathroom at least two hours before your appointment time.
 Students may also get free HIV testing done during this appointment.
 Bring your insurance card to your appointment.
 Talk to your provider if you have any concerns regarding laboratory testing and privacy.
 Select STI Screening in Pyramed to schedule this appointment type.

-HIV is transmitted through the exchange of blood and bodily fluids.
+HIV is transmitted through the exchange of blood and body fluids.
 It is recommended that high-risk individuals get tested at least once a year.
-High-risk individuals are those that have multiple sex partners, have unprotected sex, and/or use intravenous drugs.
+High-risk individuals are those who have multiple sex partners, have unprotected sex and/or use intravenous drugs.

-Dr. Jacquelyn Leung and Robin Mansfield, APN are certified nutrition and wellness counselors.
-They offer one on one counseling with students about healthier lifestyle choice, especially in regards to nutrition and exercise.
-Nutrition appointments can not be self scheduled.
-To be seen for nutrition concerns either make a primary care appointment for a wellness check and be referred for a nutrition appointment or call the office and ask to speak to Dr. Leung or Robin.
-Gourmet dining has a Registered Dietitian, Jennifer Bostedo, who is available to meet with student one on one or with groups, for more information regarding the dietitian go to http://www.keandining.com/15844-2/.
+Dr. Jacquelyn Leung and Robin Mansfield, APN, are certified nutrition and wellness counselors.
+They offer one-on-one counseling with students about healthier lifestyle choice, especially in regard to nutrition and exercise.
+Nutrition appointments can not be self-scheduled.
+To be seen for nutrition concerns, either make a primary care appointment for a wellness check and be referred for a nutrition appointment or call the office and ask to speak to Dr. Leung or Robin.
+Gourmet dining has a Registered Dietitian, Jennifer Bostedo, who is available to meet with students one-on-one or with groups.
+For more information regarding the dietitian, go to http://www.keandining.com/15844-2/.

 Physicals for Academic Purposes